 He tried to inform his contemporaries of the world that existed outside of the cave.
 But in order to maintain the reality they were comfortable with, and to ensure that they would not encounter the same blindness inducing harm as our enlightened friend, the other prisoners tried to kill him.
 And thus ignorance begets more ignorance.

 Written over 2000 years ago, Plato’s Allegory of the Cave conceptualized a mantra that people unfortunately still live by today: ignorance is bliss.
 The prisoners in the cave found it more desirable to accept reality as it was displayed to them than to seek the nature of truth at the expense of having to undergo some level of personal change.

 In ancient Greece, this was perhaps more acceptable than it is today.
 I imagine the world was a lot harder to understand.
-The scientific method had yet to be developed, and opinion and pagan belief was the law of the land.
+The scientific method had yet to be developed, and pagan belief was the law of the land.

 But today, we have the benefit of hindsight.
 We have the summation of all the knowledge that we have stumbled upon in the hundreds of years since Plato so astutely depicted one of the pillars of the human condition.

 With that being said, ignorance may not be bliss, but it does come in several flavors we should first understand before we denounce it outright.

 They are instead Pure Ignorance, Willful (or Systemic) Ignorance, and Inherent Ignorance.
 All of which are detailed in the Allegory.